bahlolab/UKB.COVID19/README.md

 Currently, `UKB.COVID19` is available as a beta release however is still under active development and subject to change.
 Please contact [Longfei Wang](wang.lo@wehi.edu.au) if you would like to test the development version or to report any issues, feedback or feature requests.

+Note: for the UKB COVID-19 test result data and the other UKB data, you can download the datasets after applying for them on UKB website.

 ## Installation

 ```r